 "Acute vasospasm causes hypoperfusion immediately after subarachnoid hemorrhage – a Xenon contrast-enhandec CT study"

-2008 – Friederike Knerlich-Lukoschus, MD, Germany – Laboratory prize
+2008 – Friederike Knerlich-Lukoschus, Germany – Best Laboratory Research Paper

 "Force-dependent development of neuropathic central pain and time-related CCL2/CCR2 expression after graded spinal cord contusion injuries of the rat"

 "Three-dimensional Structure of the White Matter of the Human Brain"